We never say "there is nothing more we can do"

 We talk to patients and families about their needs and wishes without focusing on prognosis—an inexact science at best.
 Our experience guides “the Conversation” – even if it takes more than one meeting – which can be in the clinic, at the hospital, at home, or at another location of their choosing.

 Once a patient is on our service, our board-certified Medical Directors (oncology, internal medicine/palliative) ensure the highest quality clinical care.
-The nursing team has quarterly formal training and case reviews in each of our Focused Care specialties.
+The nursing team has quarterly formal training in each of our Focused Care specialties.
 Our Hospice Programs help bridge the gap between traditional hospice and palliative care by including a disease management perspective and tools customized for the diagnosis and the individual.

-Our Care Programs
+Our Focused Care Programs